BruceEckel/WinterTechForum-hugo/content/venue/old.md

 weight: 100
 ---

-The conference is held at the [Crested Butte Center for the Arts](https://crestedbuttearts.org/plan/directions/).

-The Friday night banquet is at the [Crested Butte Museum](https://crestedbuttemuseum.com/visit-us/).

----
+The conference is held at the **Parish Hall** of the Queen of All Saints Catholic Church, 401 Sopris Ave.
+The church itself has a dramatic arched copper roof, and the parish hall is the building behind it, across the parking lot from the church.

 Elk Avenue is our "main street," where you'll find most of the shops and restaurants.